wmeints/effective-llm-applications/manuscript/07-retrieval-augmented-generation.md

     promptExecution.GetValue<string>()!);
 ```

-In this code we perform the following steps:
+In this code, we perform the following steps:

 1. First, we load the prompt as a kernel function
-2. Next, we create a set of prompt execution settings in which I specify the structure of the answer I'm expecting from the LLM.
+2. Next, we create prompt execution settings to specify the answer structure we expect from the LLM.
 3. Then, we execute the prompt with a piece of context information and the number of questions we want generated.
 4. Finally, we deserialize the content using the JSON serializer into the question generator result.